pure-data/pure-data/mac/README.txt

 to a secondary thread and runs a Cocoa event loop on the main thread.

 Unfortunately, some externals like 'Gem' or 'ophelia' already run their own (polling) event loop and expect the scheduler to run on the main thread.
-To maintain backwards compatibility we can't enable the event loop by default, instead users must request it explicitly with the "-eventloop" flag.
+If you want to use these externals, you have to disable the event loop, either by unchecking "Enable event loop" in the "Startup" dialog or by starting Pd with "-noeventloop".

 For now, the event loop is only implemented for macOS, because there it is essential.
 Win32 and X11, on the other hand, don't have any notion of a "main thread", so externals